 Using negative keywords can reduce your wasted spend dramatically by cutting out terms that won’t convert.

-In the next section, I’ll show you exactly how to use them to reduce your ad spend and keep costs lower when selecting keywords.
+In the next section, I’ll show you exactly how to use negative keywords to reduce your ad spend and keep costs lower when selecting keywords.

 The Google keyword tool, formally known as the Google keyword planner, is a great place to scout new keywords for a PPC campaign.